 |Evaluate what was measured, what was compared, how many kids were tested, and how much the Change helped.||The first two items get at how relevant the research really is to your interests.
 The second two items get at how important the results are.|

 In reading research articles you will come across the terms statistical significance and effect size.
 Coe (2002) argues there is a difference between significance and statistical significance.
-Statistical significance means that you are justified in thinking that that the difference between the two groups is not just an accident of sampling.
+Statistical significance means that you are justified in thinking that the difference between the two groups is not just an accident of sampling.
 Effect size, on the other hand, is a way of measuring the extent of a difference between two groups (Higgins et al 2013).
 Now if we combine both effect size and statistical significance, this helps get a sense of the notion of practical significance of a change or intervention.

 If the confidence interval includes zero, then the effect size would be considered not to have reached conventional statistical significance.
 The advantage of reporting effect size with a confidence interval is that it lets you judge the size of the effect first and then decide the meaning of conventional statistical significance.
-So a small study with an effect size of 0.8, but with a confidence interval which includes zero, might be more interesting educationally that a larger study with a negligible effect of 0.01, but which is statistically significant.
+So a small study with an effect size of 0.8, but with a confidence interval that includes zero, might be more interesting educationally than a larger study with a negligible effect of 0.01, but which is statistically significant.
 (Higgins et al p6)

 In other words, as Willingham states, practical significance refers to whether not that difference is something you care about (p 203).
 And, as such, requires you the reader to make a judgement call.
 Now making judgement calls about research evidence which you are not sure about is never easy.
 However, Willingham suggests three approaches to tackle the issue.
-Make a mental note that you think the research maybe of practical significance.
+Make a mental note that you think the research may be of practical significance.
 If you have the opportunity raise the matter with the Persuader.
 Ask how does the practical significance of the Change relate to your goals and what you are trying to achieve.
 Is the improvement which is being offered consistent with your objectives and the resources available to achieve them?
 The next step

-Having – flipped, stripped, traced and analysed the evidence – the next step is to consider whether the change should be adopted and that will be focus of a forthcoming post.
+Having – flipped, stripped, traced and analysed the evidence – the next step is to consider whether the change should be adopted and that will be the focus of a forthcoming post.

 Coe, R. (2002) It’s the Effect Size, Stupid What effect size is and why it is important paper presented at the Annual Conference of the British Educational Research Association, University of Exeter, England, 12-14 September 2002